Getting Referrals – Being Specific ! Business to Business Tips !

 Good networkers know the importance of being specific when networking – in a presentation at a networking group, in a 1 to 1 meeting or generally in open networking, being specific improves opportunities for referrals and business.

-So let’s start by me telling you about Kenneth, who runs Premier Services, a Virtual PA business; he asked me the question that I hear so often from other networkers:
+So let’s start by me telling you about Ken, who runs Prime Services, a Virtual PA business; he asked me the question that I hear so often from other networkers:

 ‘I know I should be specific, but how can I when anybody could be a client for me?’